swiftlang/swift/stdlib/stdlib.docc/enabling-c++-interoperability-in-your-project.md

 This article demonstrates how to enable interoperability, expose a C++ class to Swift through a module, and use the `SWIFT_NAME` macro to give the class a Swift-friendly name.
 The Swift code to use a new class is identical whether you're working in Swift Package Manager, the command line, or Xcode.
 The workflow to expose your C++ to Swift is the same on macOS, Linux, and Windows.

+After you set up a working environment that mixes Swift and C++ code, you can find out more about Swift interoperability features at [Mixing Swift and C++](https://www.swift.org/documentation/cxx-interop)."

 ## Enable C++ interoperability

 Interoperability is off by default.
 Turning it on tells the Swift compiler to read your C++ declarations and make them callable from Swift.